 Shrink wrap sheeting is not tied to the scaffold sheeting using bungee ties but it is secured to the scaffolding by wrapping around a scaffold tube and then heat welding the wrap back on to itself using a shrink wrapping heat tool.
 Rather than covering a scaffolding on a lift by lift basis, a sheet of shrink wrap will typically be dropped 3 lifts (around 6 metres).
 Once it has been secured to the scaffolding and any overlapping sheets have been heat welded together, the entire sheeting is heat shrunk ‘drum tight’, to create a completely sealed skin around the scaffolding.

-This is quite a price difference!
-So, why do scaffolders and contractors use scaffold shrink wrap for their projects?
 What other factors might you want to consider for an accurate price comparison?
 Read on to find out more.

 The cost of labour to fit Monarflex® or traditonal style scaffold sheeting can be calculated fairly accurately.
 Generally, a scaffolder can install up to 300 square metres per man per day.
 Based on a labour cost of £150 / day, the cost of installing traditional style scaffold sheeting is 50 pence per square metre.
 Although it will be easier to fit if the scaffolding is flush, as traditional style sheeting is hung on a ‘lift by lift’ basis, tubes will protrude through the sheeting at the points where the sheets overlap.
 It won’t be pretty and it won’t provide very effective containment of dust and debris but it does not affect the labour costs too much.